Home

 farmyard.
 THAT was an interesting experience!
 Keith's bike

-present at the pits for the aerial group photo.
-After the
+pits for the aerial group photo.
+After the evening's gathering

 Sunday morning we packed the Sprinter and said our goodbyes.